 India.Arie sums it up best…

 I am not my hair.
 To be quite frank, I see hair as an accessory or an expression of how I feel at any given point in life.
-As you can see from the photo above, I wear many different hairstyles.
+Depending on the occasion, the mood, or my outfit.
+I wear many different hairstyles.
 Braids and twists are convenient.
 For some reason, during the summer, I love curly styles.
 I reach some points at which I just want to cut it all off (been feeling that way lately-change may be coming soon).
 I do get bored with hairstyles and I change it often.
 I absolutely love having the option to change it up whenever I want, however I want.
 My hairstyle is not among the characteristics that define me as a woman.
 If I had no hair, I’d still be Antoinette, the same on the inside, looking a little different on the outside.

 For those who consider their hair an extension of their cultural pride, I totally get it and I LOVE to see it.
 Pride in oneself in whatever form (not including any act done in the name of pride that denigrates or harms others, of course) is a beautiful thing.
 I’ve never been one to consider my hair as a measure of my blackness.
 Neither is wrong.
 For me, my pride is expressed through my love and appreciation for my ancestors and all that they sacrificed, striving to honor their legacy in all that I do, and ensuring that my children understand and are informed about our history.
 Even if I, at some point, decide to rock a bone straight, blond wig/weave, I’m still the same immensely proud, beautifully melanin-infused woman that I will always be.

 I also have major respect for those who have given up the ‘creamy crack’ simply because it’s not healthy.
 I agree with that sentiment and I have tried…three times y’all.
 My hair is the epitome of 4C, and in its natural state, it’s a lot of work.
 So, yea, for me, certain hairstyles are a matter of convenience.